Docteur-Parfait/beautiful_dialog/README.md

 ### 6. Commit, push, and submit a pull request

-After adding your dialog, commit your changes:
+Once you've added your dialog, commit your changes:

 ```bash
 git add .